 A handful of other schools were invited to participate in the process of re-crafting the Bryn Mawr survey instruments to make them fit multiple institutions.
 Bates College, Middlebury College, University of Richmond, and Wellesley graciously agreed to donate a significant amount of a top manager’s time toward the project.
 In January of 2005, the team members met for the first time at Bryn Mawr College to begin this process.
 During the spring and summer of 2005, the MISO survey team prepared the survey instrument.
 Their five institutions participated in a pilot of the survey in Fall 2005.
 Additional schools have administered the MISO survey each Spring from 2006 to present.
 Most MISO schools survey their campus populations on a regular schedule providing them with longitudinal data which offers important insights.

-The MISO survey team has changed since its inception and is now composed of members from Bryn Mawr College, Davidson College, Brandeis University, Spring Hill College, Susquehanna University, and Wofford College.
+The MISO survey team has changed since its inception and is now composed of members from Bryn Mawr College, Brandeis University, Susquehanna University, Union College, Willamette University, and Wofford College.